jeffcore/covid-19-usa-by-state/README.md

 COVID-19 data USA States by day.
 All data from Johns Hopkins https://coronavirus.jhu.edu

 The raw data from Johns Hopkins is organized by county, state, country.
 Also each day is a new file.
 This repo takes the
 daily files and combines all the data into two csv files (confirmed cases and deaths).
+Daily data is accumulated, not new cases/deaths per day.

 Rows: State Name
 Columns: Date

 Last Updated: 3/27/20